Communication planning can make or break your business.

 Communication planning demystified

-So what is a communication plan anyway?
+So what is a business communication plan anyway?
 It’s not as complicated as it might seem.
 Communication planning, in a nutshell, includes considering the whos, whats, whys, and hows of your communication needs.
 With so many tools at your disposal – emails, social media, blogs, direct mail, and more – you’ll need to determine which ones make for the best way to connect with your audience.

 The following tips will help you and your team zero in on a plan that’s best for your goals.